-PRESCRIPTION DRUG TAKE BACK The prescription drug take back program, operating under the name Operation Medicine Cabinet, allows participants to turn in unused or expired prescription medication to receive a \$5 gift card provided by the Sheriff's Foundation of Broward County (while supplies last, limit one per family).
+The prescription drug take back program, operating under the name Operation Medicine Cabinet, allows participants to turn in unused or expired prescription medication to receive a \$5 gift card provided by the Sheriff's Foundation of Broward County (while supplies last, limit one per family).

 For more information about the Shred-A-Thon or the Prescription Drug Take Back event, please call (954) 831-8902.

-Opioid Prevention INFORMATION & RESOURCE GUIDE
+Opiate Prevention INFORMATION & RESOURCE GUIDE

-Pill Identification Tool Visit www.webmd.com/pill-identification/ to view images and to look up the identification of unknown prescriptions or overthe-counter pills.
-Includes: pill identifier, drug lookup, pictures of commonly abused pills, common pill imprints, and information about prescription drug abuse.
-Suspicion of Use Parents or friends may struggle with what actions to take if they fear their loved one is using or abusing substances.
-There are signs to look for, but several of the signs and symptoms of substance abuse are also, at times, typical adolescent behavior.
+Pill Identification Tool

+Visit www.webmd.com/pill-identification/ to view images and to look up the identification of unknown prescriptions or overthe-counter pills.

+Includes: pill identifier, pill lookup, pictures of commonly misused pills, common pill imprints, and information about prescription medication misuse.

+Suspicion of Use

+Parents or friends may struggle with what actions to take if they fear their loved one is using substances.
+There are signs to look for, but several of the signs and symptoms of substance use are also, at times, typical adolescent behavior.
 Many are also symptoms of mental health issues, including anxiety or depression disorders.